SrzStephen/DisaVu/README.md

 The output of these lat lon pairs is then fed into the frontend to generate the building polygons.
 These polygons are then served by the geoserv rust package, generating heatmaps on the fly based on the users view window.

+The results of this are most easy to see when you take a look at the website [DisaVu](https://disavu.silentbyte.com/@29.8905000,-90.0971110,10z) and look at the areas where we have run inference on.

 ###### Example of this output